ostrgard/strapi-path-utils/README.md

 - [ ] Rewrite in ts (ts is my own prefered language, but not widely adopted by the strapi community, which is why it's plain js for now).
 - [ ] Example with pages and posts as content types.
 - [ ] Tests!
+- [ ] Guide for adding buttons that link admin entries to the frontend using the path field.
+- [ ] Guide for adding visual static site build status (gatsby, nextjs, etc.) for each entry into Strapi's interface.
+Automatically link to preview page if changes to an entry is currently in the process of being build and deployed.